MagdalenaOlak/Portfolio/README.md

 # Portfolio

 ## About me
-My name is Magdalena Olak.
-I discovered the profession of tester relatively recently and I liked it very much.
-I knew right away that I could quickly be very good at it because during the last 9 years I have been dealing with creating and testing websites using, among others, Jira, TestLink, GIT, HTTP, CSS, PHP and CMS.
-I also know the basics of SQL / MySQL.
-Last year I have completed 3 online courses, Java Certification Course and I have started postgraduate studies in the field of Software Tester.
-I have set my daily routine on the priority of learning as much as I can in the field of testing.
-I see the employment as a Manual/Automation Tester or Test Engineer or as a milestone in my professional career thanks to the variety of tasks and the possibility of development.
-I'm oriented for further development as Software Tester/Software Test Engineer.
-On this site I would like to share my all gained experience from personal studies and researches.
+I discovered the profession of a tester relatively recently and I liked it very much.
+After a year of work, I discovered that I am even more attracted to the field of programming, so I have set my daily routine on the priority of learning as much as I can in the field.
+Being a software tester has been a milestone in my professional career and the position of programmer is my professional goal thanks to the variety of tasks and the possibility of development.

 [LinkedIn](https://www.linkedin.com/in/magdalenaolak/)